Coalinga, California: 20th century

 The town is mostly surrounded by the Coalinga oil field whose principal operator, Chevron, is a major employer in the area.
+In the early-1900's, Coalinga had to face the undrinkable nature of its natural wells, so it agreed to bring in by rail tanker from Armona, California, enough potable water to serve the city, at the time about 5,000 in population, but this required an added water distribution system at great cost to the city, thus a third faucet in every home.
+It is not known if any other U.S. city had to undergo this expense and infrastructure.
+By the mid-1900's, the city finally approved a reverse-osmosis water system to provide the potable water and to remove the need for the third faucet.

 1983 earthquake

 On May 2, 1983, Coalinga was struck by an earthquake with a moment magnitude of 6.5, which nearly destroyed more than 300 homes and apartment buildings; another 691 buildings suffered major damage, and hundreds more had minor damage.
 Damage was severe in downtown Coalinga; the eight-block commercial district was almost totally destroyed.
 The shock was felt as far away as Los Angeles and western Nevada, and was followed by a series of aftershocks that caused additional minor damage and some injuries.
 Only one death was reported: a man who succumbed to a heart attack.

 2022 water shortage

 In 2022, the city struggled to confront an acute water shortage.
 The city’s only water source is an aqueduct that is managed by the federal government.
-Officials estimate that the water is going to run dry before the end of 2022.
+Officials estimated that the water was going to run dry before the end of 2022.
+Due to statewide floods that winter, though, the prediction was no longer valid.